Military man Sisi vows to safeguard Egypt's security

 Sisi's supporters say the measures are needed to keep the country stable as it recovers from political chaos and tackles grave economic challenges and the Islamist insurgency.

-Ahead of the March 26-28 election, in which no credible challenger has been able to stand, Sisi warned last month that anyone who threatened Egypt's stability would be dealt with harshly.
+Ahead of this week's election, in which no credible challenger has been able to stand, Sisi warned last month that anyone who threatened Egypt's stability would be dealt with harshly.

 "I will die before anyone messes with its security," he said, adding that the 2011 uprising, when the army stood by while Mubarak was forced out, would not be repeated.